Optical Music Recognition (OMR) · Sheet Music OCR

 Do I need to install anything?

-No. Optical Music Recognition runs in any modern browser — Chromebook, iPad, phone, or desktop.
-There is no app to download and no licence to manage.
+No. Optical Music Recognition runs in any modern browser, with no app to download and no licence to manage.
+You can optionally install QuickStave as a PWA for offline use, but that is a convenience rather than a requirement.

 Are my files uploaded to a server?